Ice penetrating radar in Greenland

 By Guy Paxman and Bethan Davies

 The Greenland Ice Sheet is a huge mass of ice on the island of Greenland.
 In places, the ice is more than 3 km thick, and there are more than two thousand trillion tonnes of ice.
-If all the ice melted, this would be enough to raise global sea levels by more than seven and half metres!
+If all the ice melted, this would be enough to raise global sea levels by around seven and half metres!

 This ice sheet has existed in Greenland for more than 3 million years, but today, the ice is melting.
 This fresh water can raise global sea levels, but can also alter oceanic circulation and change the marine biochemistry.